 A temperature range of the 77F to lower 88F during the day works best with the Madagascar Ground gecko.
 Temperature can drop into the low 70Fs at night.
 If you need to provide heat to your terrarium to reach the proper temperature several options are available.
 Infrared or low wattage incandescent lighting are good choices to increase temperature as are UTHs (under tank heaters).

 UVB lighting is optional as a diet providing proper vitamin supplementation (ask your breeder what is recommended) makes it unnecessary to maintain your Madagascar gecko’s health.
 Florescent lighting may be used for live plants in the terrarium.
 A proper reptile light fixture will be required depending on which light you choose.
 Lights should be turned off at night (a reptile timer will make this easier).

 Madagascar Ground Geckos are exclusively insectivorous.
 They should be fed a diet of commercially available insects such as mealworms and crickets.
 Crickets should be 90-95% of the gecko’s head size – an adult should be fed a three week old or ¾” cricket.
 Wax worms may be given only occasionally due to their high fat content.
 Insect food should be gut loaded with nutrients and supplemented with a reptile specific supplement (like Repashy) containing calcium, vitamin D3 and other essential vitamins and minerals such as phosphorus and Vitamin A (or the pre-cursors to make Vitamin A).

 Madagascar Ground Gecko Water and Humidity

 Mist the sides of the terrarium daily to provide humidity (60-70%) and droplets of water for the geckos to drink.
+A reptile hygrometer can be used to measure the humidity in your habitat.
 You may also provide a shallow water dish.

 Madagascar Ground Gecko Tails